-A copy of all recorded plats,
+A copy of all recorded plats;

-Copies of recorded declaration of covenants and restrictions, amendments, and associated exhibits, and
+Copies of recorded declaration of covenants and restrictions, amendments, and associated exhibits;

-A copy of the filed articles of incorporation and documentation of the operation and maintenance entity’s active corporate status with the Department of State, Division of Corporations, if the entity is a corporation.
+A copy of the filed articles of incorporation and documentation of the operation and maintenance entity’s active corporate status with the Department of State, Division of Corporations, if the entity is a corporation;

+5. A copy of the operation and maintenance plan, revised as necessary to be applicable to the stormwater management system as designed and permitted;

+6. A copy of the cost estimate in accordance with section 12.3.5 below; and

+7. Documentation demonstrating financial capability in accordance with section 12.3 below.

-(c) Documents that require recordation in the public records must be recorded in the county where the project is located prior to any lot or unit sales within the project served by the system or work, or upon completion of construction of the system or work, whichever occurs first.
+The permittee shall ensure that all documents that require recordation in the public records are recorded in the county where the project is located prior to any lot or unit sales within the project served by the system or work, or upon completion of construction of the system or work, whichever occurs first.

-(d) Within 60 days of receiving a complete request to transfer the permit to the operation and maintenance entity, the Agency shall approve the request, or will notify the permittee that the documentation is insufficient to demonstrate compliance with Section 12.3, below, and permit conditions.
+Within 60 days of receiving a complete request to transfer the permit to the operation and maintenance entity, the Agency shall approve the request, or will notify the permittee that the documentation is insufficient to demonstrate compliance with Section 12.3, below, and permit conditions.
 The permittee shall remain liable until the permit is transferred to the operation and maintenance entity by the Agency.
 If the Agency fails to take action or notify the permittee of the insufficiencies within 60 days of the request, the transfer shall be deemed approved if the permit has already been certified and converted to the operation phase.

-(e) If a permit modification is required to allow for a new entity or multiple entities to operate and maintain the project, the 60-day time period for Agency action shall not commence until the permit modification is issued.
+If a permit modification is required to allow for a new entity or multiple entities to operate and maintain the project, the 60-day time period for Agency action shall not commence until the permit modification is issued.

-12.3 Operation and Maintenance Entities
+Operation and Maintenance Entities

-12.3.1 An acceptable operation and maintenance entity must have the legal ability to access, monitor, operate, and maintain the permitted project.
+An acceptable operation and maintenance entity shall have the financial, administrative, and legal capability to access, monitor, operate, and maintain the permitted project.
 Typically, this is accomplished through ownership or control of all property on which the permitted project is located by one of the entities listed below.
 However, alternative methods of achieving the legal requirements necessary for operation and maintenance will be considered by the Agency.
 Drainage easements, cross drainage agreements, or similar documents may be required for connected systems or systems with common infrastructure to be operated by different entities.

 The following entities are acceptable for ensuring that an activity will be operated and maintained in compliance with the requirements of Section 373.416(2), F.A.C., and Chapter 62-330, F.A.C.

-(a) Local government units, including counties and municipalities, Municipal Service Taxing Units, or special taxing units;
+Local government units, including counties and municipalities, Municipal Service Taxing Units, or special taxing units;

-(b) Water control districts created pursuant to Chapter 298, F.S., drainage districts created by special act, special districts defined in Chapter 189, F.S., Community Development Districts created pursuant to Chapter 190, F.S., Special Assessment Districts created pursuant to Chapter 170, F.S., or water management districts created pursuant to Chapter 373, F.S.;
+Water control districts created pursuant to Chapter 298, F.S., drainage districts created by special act, special districts defined in Chapter 189, F.S., Community Development Districts created pursuant to Chapter 190, F.S., Special Assessment Districts created pursuant to Chapter 170, F.S., or water management districts created pursuant to Chapter 373, F.S.;

-(c) State or federal agencies;
+State or federal agencies;

-(d) Duly constituted communication, water, sewer, stormwater, electrical, or other public utilities;
+Duly constituted communication, water, sewer, stormwater, electrical, or other public utilities;

-(e) Construction permittees, subject to the restrictions below; or
+Construction permittees, subject to the restrictions below; or

-(f) Non-profit corporations, including homeowners’ associations, property owners’ associations, condominium owners’ or master associations, subject to the restrictions below.
+Non-profit corporations, including homeowners’ associations, property owners’ associations, condominium owners’ or master associations, subject to the restrictions below.